 Make sure your canine pal has been microchipped, and that the information in the registry is up to date.
 Fido should also be wearing ID tags.
 If he’ll be traveling in a crate, put ID on that as well.
 Luggage tags work well for this.
 You can also use a mailing label.
 Put some clear tape over it to make it waterproof.

-What are the specific requirements for pet carriers or crates when flying?
+What are the specific airline policies and procedures for pet travel?